GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace.md

 | pod_name          | pod_name          | pod_name from dd.tags |
 | _dd.base_service  | _dd_base_service  | base service          |

-In the link interface of the observation cloud, tags that are not in the list can also be filtered.
+In the link interface of the Guance Cloud, tags that are not in the list can also be filtered.

 Restore whitelist functionality from DataKit version [1.22.0](../datakit/changelog.md#cl-1.22.0).
 If there are labels that must be extracted from the first level label list, they can be found in the `customer_tags`.